Preparing for Your Overnight Doula, NCS, or Night Nanny: Simple Essentials for a Smooth Night

 Minimal Overnight Essentials Checklist

-Having a few essentials ready makes nighttime support smoother for everyone:
+Having a few key essentials ready makes nighttime support smoother for everyone.
+Keep the receipts for everything else!

-Bed, Couch, or Futon for Doula/NCS – A comfortable spot for resting between care sessions.
+9. Bed, Couch, or Futon for Doula/NCS – A comfortable spot for resting between care sessions.
+This space should not be shared with pets.

-Feeding Chair – A supportive chair for bottle feeding makes nighttime feeds more comfortable.
+10. Feeding Chair – A supportive chair for bottle feeding makes nighttime feeds more comfortable, your back will thank you later.

 That’s it: simple, minimal, and effective.
 With these items ready, your overnight doula, NCS, or night nanny can focus on what matters most: helping your baby sleep, supporting you, and letting your family rest and recover.